Table of Contents

 Learn to delegate

 You might think you are saving money by doing everything yourself.
-The fact is, you can save a considerable amount of time and effort by delegating tasks to the right people and focusing on core activities that will make you money.
+You can save considerable time and effort by delegating tasks to the right people and focusing on core activities that will make you money.

 Organize your workplace

-Whether you work alone, or you have employees, you want to arrange your work area so you can be more efficient.
-You can minimize the time and effort it takes to get things done.
-Even putting the photocopier next to where you keep your paper supplies can help save a few steps and trips that ultimately increase your productivity, and that of your employees.
+Whether you work alone or with employees, you want to make your work area more efficient.
+Doing so can minimize the time and effort it takes to get things done.
+Putting the photocopier next to where you keep your paper supplies can help save a few steps and trips, ultimately increasing your productivity and that of your employees.

 Personal and Professional Development: How to See Results

-We’ve already considered the question what is personal professional development?
-We’ve also touched on the results which you can expect to see once you know how to define personal development.
+We’ve already considered the question of what personal professional development is.
+We’ve also touched on the results you can expect to see once you know how to define personal development.
 But what steps can you take to achieve these outcomes?

 In other words, how do you ensure the success of your personal and professional growth?